storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
 This is fixed with a workaround for iOS/macOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms) as well as [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
 - The BLOB data type is not fully supported by this _plugin version branch_.
 SELECT BLOB in Base64 format is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options).
-- _Database file names with multi-byte UTF-8 characters such as accented characters or other international characters are NOT tested and not expected to work consistently across all platforms.
-The default Android-sqlite-evcore-native-driver-free database access implementation is known to crash on certain Android versions in case of database file names with emoji and other 4-byte UTF-8 characters._
+- Database file names with multi-byte UTF-8 characters such as accented characters or other international characters are NOT tested and not expected to work consistently across all platforms.
+The default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation is known to crash on certain Android versions in case of database file names with emoji and other 4-byte UTF-8 characters ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#26](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/26)
-- _Truncation in case of UNICODE `\u0000` (same as `\0`) character on Android (default _Android-sqlite-evcore-native-driver-free database access implementation_) and Windows_
+- Truncation in case of UNICODE `\u0000` (same as `\0`) character on Android (default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation) and Windows ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#27](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/27)
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.
-- Some _extreme large_ query results may be slow, _especially on iOS/macOS,_ due to the JSON implementation.
+- Some extreme large query results may be slow, especially on iOS/macOS, due to the JSON implementation.
+Improvements for iOS/macOS are available in [litehelpers / cordova-sqlite-evplus-ext-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evplus-ext-legacy-build-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms).
+FUTURE (TODO) will be available in a newer evplus plugin version (GPL or special commercial license terms).
 - ATTACH to another database file is not supported by this version branch.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms).
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
 - WITH clause is not supported on some older Android platform versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.